mzsanford/longshoreman/README.md

     # Build longshoreman.deb
     $ make dpkg

+## Installing

-    # Build and install it
+Clone the repository and install with:

+    $ make install

+Or, if you're on a Debian based Linux (like Ubuntu) you can install it via the `.deb` package using:

     $ make dpkg-install

-## Installing